 Eden is committed to serving women, men, and children of all sizes and shapes.
 Often clinical sites lack proper blood pressure cuffs so without proper fit, results are erroneously elevated.
 Gowns aren't always available that fit larger sized clients, leaving clients, particularly larger individuals, feeling exposed.
 Although who feels secure under those paper drapes anyway!?!
 We have eliminated those entirely and provide our clients custom-made linen drapes.
 We also have blood pressure cuffs of all sizes, in every room.
 There is no need to be moved or for proper equipment to be brought into the room, creating awkward scenarios.
 We are equipped for all bodies.

-Our practice not use stirrups - for anyone.
+Our practice does not utilize stirrups - for anyone.
 These are not necessary for any aspect of a pelvic exam, even IUD insertion.
 Our office has a variety of speculum sizes as well, which significantly impacts the comfort of the pelvic exam and the effectiveness of the testing.
 This is an expensive investment, so often skipped by conventional settings.

 Lack of privacy is an issue as well, in many conventional practices.
 Not only do most not have scales for larger clients, but they are not located in a private place or nurses will read these measurements aloud, making the client feel uncomfortable or self-conscious.
 Our office has a body composition scale in each private room.
 We want to evaluate more than your total weight.
 We want to understand your body composition.